morrison-developers/xulf/README.md

 6. **Future Plans**:
    - Transition to a visual, drag-and-drop UI builder.
    - Add reusable backend services for authentication, file storage, and data management.
+   - Store built sites as json to generate the save file for a site.

 </details>